12 Perfect Employment Cover Letter Examples + Templates

 Attention-grabbing introduction

 Make a strong initial impression in your cover letter if you want to stand out from the competition among job seekers.
-Of course, it’s doubtful that recruiters would read every employment cover letter in its entirety since they typically receive hundreds of applications for each post.
-Nevertheless, you must engage them from the start if you want your cover letter to stand out from the competition.
+Of course, it’s doubtful that recruiters would read every letter in its entirety since they typically receive hundreds of applications for each post.
+Nevertheless, you must engage them from the start if you want your letter to stand out from the competition.

 I’m David, and I’d like to talk to you about the project manager job at Digirep.
 My prior work as a project manager at ABC Inc. has equipped me with the abilities and knowledge required for the position.